Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Which neighborhoods will see the highest price growth in Ethiopia in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Ethiopia are CMC, Summit, Goro, Ayat, and Lebu along the eastern growth axis, plus parts of Mexico and the Sar Bet to Churchill corridor in Addis Ababa's inner city.
+As of early 2026, the neighborhoods in Ethiopia expected to see the highest property price growth in 2026 are CMC, Goro, and Lebu in Addis Ababa, all sitting along the eastern growth arc where new supply is chasing fast-rising demand.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Ethiopia.